harshsinghsv/ai-sales/README.md

 ---

-**Claude Enterprise Voice Sales Agent** is a real-time voice AI sales rep — **Emily**, an AI Enterprise Solutions Lead — that runs a complete enterprise sales negotiation over a live, phone-quality call for Claude Enterprise (Opus 5, 1M-token context, GitHub integration).
-It isn't a scripted IVR or a text chatbot wearing a microphone: it's built end-to-end on **Agora's Conversational AI Engine**, quotes real seat pricing, holds a margin floor, trades a discount for a concession, remembers everything the buyer said earlier in the call, books a genuine Google Calendar meeting, and hands off to a live human over **Agora RTC** when asked.
+This is a **generic, product-agnostic voice AI sales & negotiation agent** — a real-time voice rep that runs a complete sales negotiation over a live, phone-quality call for *any* product with tiered seat pricing.
+It isn't a scripted IVR or a text chatbot wearing a microphone: it's built end-to-end on **Agora's Conversational AI Engine**, quotes real pricing from a data-driven tier config, holds a margin floor, trades a discount for a concession, remembers everything the buyer said earlier in the call, books a genuine Google Calendar meeting, and hands off to a live human over **Agora RTC** when asked.
+None of that logic — the negotiation engine, the MCP tool layer, the RTC handoff — is specific to any one product.

+**For this hackathon we're demoing it selling Claude Enterprise** — the persona ("Emily"), pricing tiers, and objection playbook in `backend/middleware/sales_persona.py` and `backend/deal_engine/engine.py` are simply the configuration loaded for this demo.
+Point the same engine at a different tier config and system prompt and it sells something else entirely — the pricing/concession functions in `deal_engine/engine.py` operate generically over a `TIERS` dict, they don't hardcode Claude-specific logic anywhere.

 > **Status:** actively developed for the EchoSphere Agora Conversational AI Hackathon, track: *Adaptive AI Sales & Negotiation Agent*.